jp21jp41/dvbd/README.md

 The complexity of the backend designer may require switching to a compiled language (or using other means) to allow development to be performed with greater ease.
 At the minimum, further components may be created in a different language, as files can not only be saved, but immediately uploaded to a new or existing Word document, for example - such tasks could be performed in Java or another compiled language.

-Basic Instructions:
+Basic Instructions (Command-Line Interface):
-1. Run dvbd_init.
+1. Run cli_backend_init.py.
-2. Enter your directory into the command line.
+2. Choose between file selection through File Explorer or through entering a directory.
 3. Select the plot of your choice in Tkinter.
-4. Make your selections and save if you would like the figure saved.
+4. Make your selections and save or upload if you would like.

 # Note that there is only one developer: changes take time.